conjikidow/bump-version/README.md

 ### GitHub Actions Permissions Setup

 To enable GitHub Actions to run properly in your repository, you need to adjust the default permissions granted to the `GITHUB_TOKEN`.
-This is especially important for **private repositories**.

 Follow these steps to configure the permissions: